 Sandi got her start in the sustainable food scene in college as the Local Food Coordinator for a 700-member dining co-op in Oberlin, Ohio.
 After learning how to communicate efficiently with the area's Amish farmers (who don't drive or use phones, fax or email), she figured she could set up a vibrant local food system anywhere.
 After consulting with Cleveland restaurants to help them set up local buying programs, Sandi moved to NC and hooked up with the Carolina Farm Stewardship Association, launching ECO in 2004.
 She oversees all business management activities, ensuring that the company is growing in-line with our goals of making a positive impact in both the consumer and grower communities.
 In 2010 Sandi was awarded the 40 Under 40 Business Leadership Award for the Triangle area in NC and traveled to Chile on behalf of the Chilean Trade Commission to give lectures on the US organic marketplace.
 Sandi serves as the agribusiness representative on the Administrative Council for Southern SARE, the sustainable ag arm of the USDA.
 Sandi's a proud 'opportunivore,' (she experiments in the kitchen with whatever is available).
 Favorite veggies: spinach, fennel, dino kale.

 Trace came to ECO in 2008 after five successful years as Produce Manager at Tidal Creek Food Co-op in Wilmington, NC.
 He's been involved in agriculture since he was eleven, picking strawberries for a roadside stand.
-He has been an apple inspector, a community garden activist, a produce-buying club organizer, and Food Not Bombs cook.
-Trace writes a blog called Cricket Bread about local food, farming and photography.
-Trace is also a coordinator of Crop Mob, a group of young, landless, and wannabe farmers who come together with experienced farmers willing to share their knowledge with their peers and the next generation of agrarians.
+He has been an apple inspector, a community garden activist, a produce-buying club organizer, a farmer, and Food Not Bombs cook.
+Outside of ECO, Trace is also an award winning writer.
 Favorite veggies: broccoli, collards, garlic.